-On June 8, 1996, His Eminence Cardinal Ambrozic, appointed Fr.
-Joseph Wasik founding pastor of the Merciful Redeemer Parish.
-The establishment of this new parish was a response on the part of the hierarchy to the needs of the Catholic families living in Central Erin Mills - particularly due to the overcrowding of the neighbouring churches of St. Ignatius Loyola, St. John of the Cross and St. Joseph’s Church.
-A three-acre parcel of land, at the north-west corner of Glen Erin Dr. and Erin Centre Boulevard, was purchased by the Archdiocese for the parish building.
+On June 8, 1996, His Eminence Cardinal Ambrozic, appointed Fr Joseph Wasik founding pastor of Merciful Redeemer Parish.
+The establishment of this new parish was a response on the part of the hierarchy to the needs of the Catholic families living in Central Erin Mills - particularly due to the overcrowding of the neighbouring churches of St. Ignatius Loyola, St. John of the Cross and St. Joseph’s.
+A three-acre parcel of land, at the north-west corner of Glen Erin Dr. and Erin Centre Boulevard, was purchased by the Archdiocese for the parish building in 1994.

-Fr.
-Joe was installed as the new Pastor by His Excellency Bishop Terrence Prendergast on October 20, 1996 at the Croatian Martyrs Church with approximately 400 people in attendance.The parish started with 70 families and has grown to over 1700 families.
-This is due to the developing Churchill Meadows and the overflow from the other churches.
+Fr Joe was installed as the new Pastor by His Excellency Bishop Terrence Prendergast on October 20, 1996 at the neighbouring Croatian Martyrs Church with approximately 400 people in attendance.The parish started with 70 families and has grown to over 5000 families.

 We celebrated our first Mass at the Croatian Martyrs Church on September 6, 1996.
-In same year the rectory was purchased for Fr.
-Joe and he moved in November 1996.
-We had to add extra Masses at the Blessed Trinity School due to the need of the parish.
-At the beginning we had extra help from Fr.
-Joe O’Neil, Fr.
-Francis Turk, Fr.
-Ted Nowak, Fr.
-Anthony Gonsalves and many visiting priests.
-Fr.
-Vid Vlasic joined the parish as our second pastor in 2003.
+In same year the rectory was purchased.
+We had to add extra Masses at the Blessed Trinity School due to the growth of the parish.
+Fr Vid Vlasic joined the parish as our second pastor in 2003.

-April 7, 2002 was the Blessing and Dedication of the church to the Merciful Redeemer by Cardinal Ambrozic.
-A number of priests concelebrated in the solemn mass.
+The Blessing and Dedication of the church to the Merciful Redeemer was led by Cardinal Ambrozic on April 7, 2002.
+Along with a large number of priests concelebrated in the solemn mass.
 The church was filled to overflowing by parishioners and visitors.
 The grand reception followed at the Delta Hotel in Erin Mills Parkway.

-We are grateful to The Croatian Martyrs Parish for opening their doors to us, enabling us to celebrate Mass.
+We are grateful to The Croatian Martyrs Parish for opening their doors to us, enabling us to celebrate Mass there while our church was being built.
 We are also grateful to St. Joseph’s Church for their continuous generosity in our time of need.
-Our appreciation goes to all the parishes who helped us financially and spiritually, especially St. Ignatius Loyola Church for their financial support in the early years.
+Our appreciation goes to all the parishes who helped us financially and spiritually, especially St. Ignatius Loyola Parish for their financial support in the early years.
 We are also grateful to the Archdiocese for their assistance during the entire building process.